harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

 You'll learn how to:

-* Install and launch a Harness delegate in your target cluster.
+* Install and launch a Harness Delegate in your target cluster.
 * Connect Harness with your TAS account.
 * Connect Harness with a public image hosted on Artifactory.
 * Specify the manifest to use for the application.